erjosito/whoami/api/README.md

 * `/api/dns`: returns the IP address resolved from the FQDN supplied in the parameter `fqdn`
 * `/api/printenv`: returns the environment variables for the container
 * `/api/curl`: returns the output of a curl request, you can specify the argument with the parameter `url`
+* `/api/pi`: calculates the decimals of the number pi, you can specify how many decimals with the parameter `digits`.
+1,000 digits should be quick, but as you keep increasing the number of digits, more CPU will be required.
+You can use this endpoint to force the container to consume more CPU
+* `/api/sqlsrcipinit`: the previous endpoints do not modify the database.
+If you want to modify the database, you need first to create a table with this endpoint
+* `/api/sqlsrciplog`: this endpoint will create a new record in the table created with the previous endpoint (`sqlsrcipinit`) with a timestamp and the source IP address as seen by the database.

 The container requires these environment variables :